hashicorp/consul/website/source/docs/guides/agent-encryption.html.md

 }
 ```

 All the agents will now be strictly enforcing encrypted gossip.
+Note, the default
+behavior of both `encrypt_verify_incoming` and `encrypt_verify_outgoing` is `true`.
+We have set them in the configuration file as an explicit example.

 ## TLS Encryption for RPC